mvolkmann/MyUnixEnv/notes/Go01-Overview.md

-Variables declared in functions are typically allocated on the stack unless access to them escapes from the function by return a pointer to it or setting a variable declared outside the function to a pointer to it.
+Variables declared in functions are typically allocated on the stack unless access to them escapes from the function by returning a pointer to it or setting a variable declared outside the function to a pointer to it.

 ## Important Environment Variables